monix/monix.io/docs/2x/reactive/observers.md

 ### Contract

-`Observer` also has a usage contract:
+Obviously the `Observer` interface doesn't do much other than establishing a communication protocol between producers and consumers.
+Therefore when pushing items into an `Observer`, we need a contract:

 1. Grammar: `onNext` CAN be called zero, one or multiple times, followed by an optional `onComplete` or `onError` if the stream is finite, so in other words `onNext* (onComplete | onError)?`.
    And once a final event happens, either `onComplete` or `onError`, then no further calls are allowed.
 2. Back-pressure: each `onNext` call MUST wait on a `Continue` result returned by the `Future[Ack]` of the previous `onNext` call.
-3. Back-pressure for `onComplete` and `onError` is optional: when calling calling `onComplete` or `onError` you are not required to wait on the `Future[Ack]` of the previous `onNext`.
+3. Back-pressure for `onComplete` and `onError` is optional: when calling `onComplete` or `onError` you are not required to wait on the `Future[Ack]` of the previous `onNext`.
-4. Stream cancelation: `onNext` calls can return `Stop` or `Future[Stop]` and after receiving it the data-source MUST no longer send any events.
-Tied with the back-pressure requirement, it means that cancelation by means of `Stop` is always deterministic and immediate.
+4. Stream cancellation: `onNext` calls can return `Stop` or `Future[Stop]` and after receiving it the data-source MUST no longer send any events.
+Tied with the back-pressure requirement, it means that cancellation by means of `Stop` is always deterministic and immediate.
 5. Ordering/non-concurrent guarantee: calls to `onNext`, `onComplete` and `onError` MUST BE ordered and thus non-concurrent.
-   As a consequence `Observer` implementations don't need to `synchronize` their `onNext`, `onComplete` or `onError` methods.
+   As a consequence `Observer` implementations don't normally need to `synchronize` their `onNext`, `onComplete` or `onError` methods.
 6. Exactly once delivery for final events: you are allowed to call either `onComplete` or `onError` at most one time.
 And you cannot call both `onComplete` and `onError`.
-7. The listeners `onNext`, `onError` or `onComplete` MUST NOT throw exceptions.
+7. The implementation of `onNext`, `onError` or `onComplete` MUST NOT throw exceptions.
 Never throw exceptions in their implementation and protect against code that might do that.

 Corollaries:

 1. An observer can subscribe to at most one observable and cannot subscribe to multiple observables.
 2. When returning `Stop` from `onNext`, no further `onNext` events can be received, but this requirement is optional for `onComplete` and